OswaldHe/oswaldhe.github.io/_pages/home.md

 ([Saru Recycling](https://www.sarurecycling.com/about)).
 As a student researcher, I worked at UCLA [Micro Nano Manufacture Lab](https://www.cjkimlab.ucla.edu) for developing GUI for EWOD chips and improving microchip purchasing website [Edrop](https://edrops.org/home).

+The courses that I have already taken includes Operating System Principle (CS 111), Programming Language (CS 131), Software Engineering (CS 130), Database Management (CS 143), and Algorithm (CS 180).
+Feel free to discuss any of these topics with me.